phrb/BrickBreaker/README.md

   - Randomized power-up placement
   - Randomized brick strength and density, depending on probabilities for each layer.

+### Run

+We've included a pre-built Android APK if you want to test it without building, but we recomend you build the game on your own machine.
+The APK is in the `build` directory.

 ### Build

 To build the game you need to install Godot.
 You should download the